 1. What’s the last thing you read/watched that you thought was incredibly well-written?

-Keep an eye out for a script called “Bullies,” written by Mike Grebb, one of the writers in my writing groups.
+A script called BULLIES by Mike Grebb, one of the writers in my writing groups.
 It’s dark, honest and incredibly well written, and was included on the 2014 Bloodlist for top horror screenplays.
-And a former student’s script inspired by the classic “Shane,” that takes place in the world of Mexican drug cartels.
+And a former student’s script called RIP CURRENT, inspired by the classic SHANE, that takes place in the world of Mexican drug cartels.
 I loved how it captured the tone of an old western, while also updating the story.
 It went on to get the writer representation from Jeff Portnoy of Bellevue Productions.